-The pea aphid, Acyrthosiphon pisum Harris (Hemiptera: Aphididae), is an oligophagous herbivore that feeds on leaves, buds, and pods of legumes (Fabaceae), whose host range may cover hundreds of plant species, and is a limiting pest and vector of viruses of several crops worldwide, including pea, lentil, and alfalfa (Eastop, 1971, Peccoud and Simon, 2010).
+The pea aphid, Acyrthosiphon pisum Harris (Hemiptera: Aphididae), is an oligophagous herbivore that feeds on leaves, buds, and pods of legumes (Fabaceae).
+The pea aphid host range includes hundreds of plant species, including multiple cultivated legumes where it is an economic pest such as dry pea, lentil, and alfalfa (Eastop, 1971, Peccoud and Simon, 2010).
 The pea aphid is considered a model organism for several study fields, including the evolution of distinct biotypes in response to local plant communities (Brisson and Stern, 2006, Eigenbrode et al., 2016, Via, 1991, Peccoud and Simon, 2010).
 Distinct biotypes of pea aphid associated with local specializations to host plants have been reported in the United States and Europe, several of which include evidence of reproductive isolation, via pre- and post-zygotic barrier (Via et al., 2000, Via, 1999, Peccoud et al., 2008, Eigenbrode et al., 2016).
-The pea aphid is a vector for more than 30 plant viruses, including the Pea enation mosaic virus (PEMV) and the Bean leafroll virus (BLRV), two of the main causes of yield losses in peas, broad beans and lentils in the northern hemisphere (Sandhi and Reddy, 2020, Skaf et al., 1999, Makkouk et al., 2012).
-Both PEMV and BLRV are PT viruses that can infect numerous crop and non-crop legumes, and utilize perennial pea aphid hostplants as reservoirs when host crops are not present (Rashed et al., 2018).
-PEMV functions as a mutualistic association of two unrelated taxonomically, autonomously replicating viral RNAs (families Enamovirus and Umbravirus) (Demler et al., 1993, Hull and Lane, 1973), while BLRV (recently reassigned to family Tombusviridae) (Walker et al., 2021) consists of a single non-segmented RNA strand (Miller, 1999).
-Previous work has shown that both PEMV and BLRV infections manipulate pea aphids through a “honest” syndrome that includes both increased attraction and settling and increased/neutral performance and survival of vectors in virus-infected plants, relative to uninfected pea plants (Wu et al., 2014, Hodge and Powell, 2010, Davis et al., 2017).
+The pea aphid is a vector for more than 30 plant viruses, including the Pea enation mosaic virus (PEMV) and the Bean leafroll virus (BLRV), two of the main causes of yield losses in peas, broad beans, and lentils in the northern hemisphere (Sandhi and Reddy, 2020, Skaf et al., 1999, Makkouk et al., 2012).
+Both PEMV and BLRV are persistently transmitted viruses that can infect numerous crop and non-crop legumes, and utilize perennial pea aphid host-plants as reservoirs when host crops are not present (Rashed et al., 2018, Clark et al. 2023).
+PEMV functions as a mutualistic association of two unrelated taxonomically, autonomously replicating viral RNAs (families Enamovirus and Umbravirus) ( Hull and Lane, 1973, Demler et al., 1993), while BLRV (recently reassigned to family Tombusviridae) (Walker et al., 2021) consists of a single non-segmented RNA strand (Miller, 1999).
+Previous work has shown that both PEMV and BLRV infections manipulate pea aphids through a “honest” syndrome that includes both increased attraction and settling and increased/neutral performance and survival of vectors in virus-infected plants, relative to uninfected pea plants ( Hodge and Powell, 2010, Wu et al., 2014, Davis et al., 2017).